-In the second part of the museum the visitor walks through a 1917 trench reconstruction and descends into a reconstruction of a 20 foot deep dugout with head quarters, accommodation, workshop, communication room and first aid post.
-In the tenth and last room of the dugout the visitor can see historical photos, film of excavations and relics.
+Visitors can continue the route through the museum through an impressive reconstruction of deep dugouts from the 1917 period of fighting on this battlefield.
+Steps lead down into a 20 foot deep dugout with headquarters, accommodation, workshop, communication room and first aid post.
+In the tenth and last room of the dugout visitors can see historical photos, film of excavations and relics.

 Dugouts in Zonnebeke

-The Third Battle of Ypres , also known as the Battle of Passchendaele, (31st July - 10th November 1917) had smashed the landscape around Zonnebeke to pieces.
-Having conquered the enemy territory on the Passchendaele ridge the British Army established a new line.
+The Third Battle of Ypres (31 July - 10 November 1917) smashed the landscape around Zonnebeke to pieces.
+Having gradually taken German territory and finally reached the higher ground on the Passchendaele ridge in November 1917 the British Army established a new line.
 There was, however, very little surviving natural shelter to protect them from enemy artillery or air observation in the form of woods, farms and buildings.
-Specialist Tunnelling Companies, which had been working in the south of the Salient preparing for the Battle of Messines from 7th June 1917, were moved into the northern sector of the Ypres Salient to construct underground shelters and dugouts.
+Specialist Tunnelling Companies, which had been working in the south of the Salient preparing for the Battle of Messines from 7 June 1917, were moved into the northern sector of the Ypres Salient to construct underground shelters and dugouts.

 In January 1918 25,000 British tunnellers and 50,000 attached infantry built almost 200 independent constructions.
 These dugouts were built to accommodate from 50 to 2,000 men (such as at Wieltje and Hill 63).
 In March 1918 there were more men living underground than there are inhabitants living in the area today.
 After the war, when the battlefields were cleared and the fields were levelled during the 1920s, the entrances to these underground constructions were closed up and forgotten.
 Eighty years on, although some are flooded, they are still in good condition and are now the most authentic relics of the Great War in Flanders.